rolfea/book-app/README.md

 ## Testing

-## Additional Features
+## Additional Work

-* When I click the "Additional Info" link, Then the link opens a new tab
+* ~~When I click the "Additional Info" link, Then the link opens a new tab~~

-* The Content should be centered on the page
+* ~~The Content should be centered on the page~~

+* ~~When my search returns no results, Then a message informs me of this~~

+* bug when no image available for a text (search for `these are the things`) get undefined error in console

+* ~~some horizontal line to distinguish between results~~

 * When I enter a search term and press the enter key on my keyboard, then the search executes

+* same as above - refactor "on click" to an event listener and pull that JS out into a separate file

 * Build unit tests around the JS

 * Make the JS more modular to improve testability and readability

-* When my search returns no  results, Then a message informs me of this

-* When I execute a search, the UI reinforces this behavior and makes it clear that I've taken the correct steps

 * When I search, I can select between author and title searches